brandonpdavis/Code-Challenge/README.md

 - Copy your Key ID and update the `DataSFKey` variable in the .env file
 - Copy your Key Secret and update the `DataSFSecret` variable in the .env file
 - In your .env file set the `PORT` variable to `3306` (You can set it to whatever port, but this port number useful for future use of mySQL)

+# Azure Map Setup
+- In the upper left-hand corner of the Azure portal, click Create a resource.
+- In the Search the Marketplace box, type Maps.
+- From the Results, select Maps.
+Click Create button that appears below the map.
+- On the Create Maps Account page, enter the following values:
+- The Subscription that you want to use for this account.
+- The Resource group name for this account.
+You may choose to Create new or Use existing resource group.
+- The Name of your new account.
+- The Pricing tier for this account.
+- Read the License and Privacy Statement, and check the checkbox to accept the terms.
+- Click the Create button.

+Once your Maps account is successfully created, retrieve the primary key that enables you to query the Maps APIs.

+- Open your Maps account in the portal.
+- In the settings section, select Authentication.
+- Copy the Primary Key to your clipboard.
+Save it locally or to your .env file.

 ## Setup Local Environment (Windows)
 ## Dependencies